yclas/guides/docs/api-documentation.md

 **Params**

 - id_user
 - id_category
 - id_location (optional)
 - title
 - description
 - address (optional)
 - price (optional)
 - phone (optional)
 - website (optional)
 - stock (numeric optional)
 - latitude (optional)
 - longitude (optional)

 **Return**

 If all is good you get:

+`{
-`{ message: "Advertisement is posted.
-Congratulations!" checkout_url: "" }`
+message: "Advertisement is posted.
+Congratulations!"
+checkout_url: ""
+}`

-Message is what we need to show the client, since it’s different in each site. checkout_url, in case this is set is the URL we need to open for the client to pay.
+Message is what we need to show the client, since it's different in each site. checkout_url, in case this is set is the URL we need to open for the client to pay.

 You should validate data before posting, but theres a validation error:

+`
+{
+code: 500
-`{ code: 500 error: "Category must not be empty - Title must not be empty - " }`
+error: "Category must not be empty - Title must not be empty - " }
+`

 #### Edit Advertisement

-Edit ad number 5  `PUT /api/v1/ads/5`
+Edit ad number 5
+`PUT /api/v1/ads/5`

 **Params**

 - id_category
 - id_location (optional)
 - title
 - description
 - address (optional)
 - price (optional)
 - phone (optional)
 - website (optional)
 - stock (numeric optional)
 - latitude (optional)
 - longitude (optional)

 **Return**

 If all is good you get:

+`{
-`{ message: "Advertisement is posted.
-Congratulations!" checkout_url: "" }`
+message: "Advertisement is posted.
+Congratulations!"
+checkout_url: ""
+}`

-Message is what we need to show the client, since it’s different in each site. checkout_url, in case this is set is the URL we need to open for the client to pay.
+Message is what we need to show the client, since it's different in each site. checkout_url, in case this is set is the URL we need to open for the client to pay.

 You should validate data before posting, but theres a validation error:

+`
+{
+code: 500
-` { code: 500 error: “Category must not be empty - Title must not be empty - “ }
+error: "Category must not be empty - Title must not be empty - " }

 #### Add image Advertisement